walt-id/waltid-ssikit-docs/helpful-concepts/iota/README.md

 The SSI Kit provides a key store abstraction layer, that has support for various key store implementations, including an embedded key store and cryptography library, as well as cloud-based HSM stores, such as Azure key vault and the walt.id Storage Kit, a general-purpose distributed encrypted data store.

-In order to leverage the SSI Kit key store abstraction with the IOTA identity framework integration, we plan to implement a Key store mediator in the Rust wrapper library, that exposes the IOTA storage interface on the one hand, and communicates the signing or encryption/decryption requests to the SSI Kit via a native-to-managed callback function.
-The SSI Kit can then fulfill the cryptographic request using the configured key store implementation and hand back the result to the wrapper library and IOTA framework internals.
+In order to leverage the SSI Kit key store abstraction with the IOTA identity framework integration, we plan to implement a _key store mediator_ component in the Rust wrapper library, which exposes the IOTA [_storage interface_](https://wiki.iota.org/identity.rs/concepts/advanced/storage_interface) on the one hand, and, on the other hand, communicates the signing or encryption/decryption requests to the SSI Kit via a native-to-managed callback function.
+This _key store mediator_ can be passed to the _AccountBuilder_ as to storage interface to use for DID creation.
+The SSI Kit can then fulfill the cryptographic requests using the configured key store implementation and hand back the result to the wrapper library and IOTA framework internals.

 ## LD signature type